Rings whose subrings are all Noetherian or Artinian: Classical Krull Dimension 0 in PI rings

 Finally, we prove that (iii) implies (i).
 We assume that $R$ is not right Artinian, and seek a contradiction.
 Since $R$ has ACC on ideals, we can take an ideal $P$ of $R$ maximal with respect to $R/P$ not being right Artinian.
 Let $A,B$ be ideals strictly containing $P$.
 Since $A_R$ is finitely generated, it follows that $A/AB$ is finitely generated as a right module over $R/B$.
 As $R/B$ is right Artinian, this implies that $A/AB$ is Artinian as a right $R$-module.
 Thus, the short exact sequence of right $R$-modules $A/AB\hookrightarrow R/AB \twoheadrightarrow R/A$ implies that the ring $R/AB$ is right Artinian.
 Therefore $AB$ is not contained in $P$, and we have shown that $P$ is prime.
 The classical Krull dimension of $R$ is zero so $P$ is maximal, and $R/P$ is a simple PI ring, which is Artinian by Kaplansky's Theorem, contradicting our choice of $P$. \end{proof}

 Lastly, we prove Theorem~\ref{PIMinlRightArtinian}, i.e. we generalise Theorem~\ref{CommutativeHereditaryArtinian} to PI rings.

-\begin{proof}[Proof of Theorem~\ref{PIMinlRightArtinian}] Every proper subring of $R$ containing $C$ is right Artinian and hence has classical Krull dimension zero.
+\begin{proof}[Proof of Theorem~\ref{PIMinlRightArtinian}] Let $R$ be a PI ring and $C$ a central proper subring of $R$ such that every proper subring of $R$ containing $C$ is right Artinian.
+Then every proper subring of $R$ containing $C$ has classical Krull dimension zero.
 Since $R$ is an extension of $C$, this implies that the classical Krull dimension of $R$ is also zero by Proposition~\ref{PIExtensionClKdim0}.
 By Proposition~\ref{MinlNotRightNoethArtinianSub}, $R$ is right Noetherian.
 Thus $R$ satisfies condition (iii) of Proposition~\ref{PIdim0ArtinianIff} and it follows that $R$ is right Artinian. \end{proof}